14 min read · April 13, 2024

 Taking the time to do your bookkeeping more frequently helps you notice how much time and energy you are putting into your business.
 This will show you if you should consider hiring some help for certain aspects of the business.

-One reason sellers don’t track their finances more often is because it takes time to go over the books.
+One reason sellers don’t track their finances more often is that it takes time to go over the books.
 One way to make this task more manageable is to break down large tasks into several smaller ones during the week.

 Set aside time once a week to do your taxes, and use another day to manage income and expenses, and another to do some reviewing and budgeting.
 This allows you to cover all of your bases each month without spending a lot of time each week away from your regular business duties.